lucarossi9/statistical_computation_4/index.md

 ![image](assets/img/Cell_Cycle.png)

 * **G0** is a resting phase.
 In this phase, the cell has left the cycle and has stopped dividing.
 The cell cycle always starts with this phase.
 Cells in multicellular eukaryotes generally enter the quiescent G0 state from G1 and may remain quiescent for long periods of time, possibly indefinitely.
 * **G1** is the first phase of the interphase (the phases between two M phases).
 G1 indicates the end of the previous M phase until the beginning of DNA synthesis, it is often also called the growth phase.
 During G1 phase, the biosynthetic activities of the cell resume at a high rate.
 The cell increases its supply of proteins, increases the number of organelles, and grows in size.
 At the end of G1 phase, a cell has three options.
-* To continue cell cycle and enter S phase
-* Stop cell cycle and enter G0 phase for undergoing differentiation.
+To continue cell cycle and enter S phase or to stop cell cycle and enter G0 phase for undergoing differentiation.
+* **S** phase characterized by DNA replication and protein synthesis as well as a rapid cell growth.
+* **G2** phase in which the cell checks if there is any DNA damage within the chromosomes.
+In case of any anomaly, the cell will repair the DNA or trigger the apoptosis of the cell.
+* **M** (mitotic phase) which consists of nuclear division.
+Mitosis is the process by which a eukaryotic cell separates itself into two identical daughter cells.